sunrise-choir/legacy-msg-data/README.md

-# SSB Legacy MSG
+# SSB Legacy MSG Data

-Rust implementation of secure scuttlebutt legacy messages, copying [serde](https://serde.rs/).
+Rust implementation of the data and encodings used for secure scuttlebutt legacy messages, copying the design of [serde](https://serde.rs/).